 This course introduces students to the challenges they will face as they enter the field of teaching.
 Topics that may be examined include diversity, inclusion, impact of beliefs on teaching, and the influence on achievement.
 Students explore their commitment to becoming teachers who will advocate for social justice for all learners.
 It introduces the New Jersey professional teaching standards that all students are expected to meet as well as the New Jersey Core Curriculum Content Standards that guide them in their work with children.
 Students begin to develop an electronic portfolio that will be used to demonstrate their achievement of teaching standards throughout the program.
-EDUC 510/Exploration of Classroom Inquiry 3 cr.
+EDUC 510/Exploration of Reflective Teaching 3 cr.

-Prerequisite: Admission to Master of Education in Instruction program (EDAD\MED05) Through readings, discussions, journaling, written assignments, and other activities, this course explores the history, philosophy, and practice of teacher research as a field.
-Through exploration of such questions as "What does teacher research look like?" and "What does teacher research mean for teachers?" the course prepares students to identify personal beliefs, attitudes, and assumptions while formulating their own inquiry questions.
+Through readings, discussions, journaling, written assignments, and other activities, this course explores the history, philosophy, and practice of teacher-centered inquiry as a field.
+Through exploration of such questions as "What does teacher-generated inquiry look like?" and "What does practitioner inquiry mean for teachers?" the course prepares students to identify personal beliefs, attitudes, and assumptions while formulating their own inquiry questions.
 Learning goals include: 1) exploration and evaluation of major examples of classroom and teacher research theory and practice; 2) examination of assumptions and beliefs about teaching and their relationship to student learning, teacher knowledge, education reform, and school culture; and 3) development of a research agenda and critical perspective related to teaching practice.
-EDUC 513/Collaboration, Consultation, and Partnerships 3 cr This course focuses on methods and approaches to facilitating partnerships for planning and decision making within educational and habilitative systems.
+EDUC 513/Collaboration, Consultation, and Partnerships 3 cr.
+This course focuses on methods and approaches to facilitating partnerships for planning and decision making within educational and habilitative systems.
 Collaborative teaming skills and productive planning processes on behalf of children with disabilities will be developed.
 Students will be guided through a series of lectures, readings, and activities that are designed to facilitate the basic understandings of the following: (1) parameters of collaborative teams and transdisciplinary approaches; (2) characteristics of effective teams, including membership, roles, responsibilities, and processes; (3) effective communication and conflict resolution among team members; (4) creative problem-solving and decision-making processes; (5) evaluating outcomes and change; and (6) the unique attributes of school-agency-family collaboration.
 This course is designed to provide experiences in skill development in a wide variety of approaches to team participation and facilitation.
 It is expected that the students will demonstrate these skills within their professional environment.
-EDUC 601/Modes of Inquiry and Research 3 cr.
+EDUC 601/Data-Inspired Decision Making 3 cr.

-Prerequisites: Admission to Master of Education in Instruction program (EDAD\MED05) and EDUC 510 Expanding on work from EDUC 510, this course prepares students to develop the skills and dispositions needed to begin planning their own teacher research project, set within their own classroom context or educational setting.
+Prerequisites: EDUC 510

+Expanding on work from EDUC 510, this course prepares students to develop the skills and dispositions needed to begin planning their own teacher research project, set within their own classroom context or educational setting.
 Students work individually, and in collaborative groups, to develop research plans for a project designed to address personal questions about teaching practice.
 Learning goals include: 1) understanding the relationship between research questions and methodology; 2) development of a research question and action plan for classroom inquiry-based study that students will conduct in their own school settings; and 3) development of personal and critical research skills as teacher-researcher and leader.

-EDUC 602/Inquiry in Practice 3 cr.
+EDUC 602/Inquiry in Practice

+3 cr.